shounakshastri/Reproducable_Research_Assignment_1/README.md

 Ver_2 is the file with embedded figures.
 I have removed the png() commands from the code and generated the file.

+2. The github compatible Markdown fies were added later.
 ## Introduction

 It is now possible to collect a large amount of data about personal